 If there are problems with any machine, please do not continue to make copies.
 Please ask staff for assistance; this will help us keep costs down by limiting waste of paper and toner.
 Please limit your use of equipment to one hour if other researchers are waiting.
 You may use your personal flash drive to save images from the computers and the microfilm reader/printers at no cost.

 Reproductions of original documents will be coordinated by staff in the Original Documents Reading Area.
 Prices vary based on type of materials and equipment required for reproduction.

 There is a beverage vending machine and a microwave in the Patron Lounge.
 Please ask for help at the Customer Service Desk if you have problems with any of the machines.

 You may bring your own food in a cooler, which you may leave in your car or in a locker, as you prefer.
 There are also several fast-food and sit-down restaurants available within a few miles of the Archives.
 You are welcome to eat in the Patron Lounge.
 There is no refrigerator or sink in the Lounge.

-To ensure the safety of the materials, certain items are prohibited in the Reference Room, Microfilm Library, and Original Documents Reading Area, including food, drinks, tobacco products, ink pens, markers, highlighters, colored pencils, scissors, tape, Post-it® notes or similar self-adhesive notes, copiers of any type, enclosed items (including, but not limited to, briefcases, purses, fanny packs, bags, envelopes – even if clear), umbrellas, coats, hats, scarves, gloves and other outerwear and any item staff deems a security risk.
+To ensure the safety of the materials, certain items are prohibited in the Reference Room, Microfilm Library, and Original Documents Reading Area, including food, drinks, tobacco products, ink pens, markers, highlighters, colored pencils, scissors, tape, Post-it® notes or similar self-adhesive notes, copiers of any type, enclosed items (including, but not limited to, briefcases, purses, fanny packs, bags, pencil cases, envelopes – even if clear), umbrellas, coats, scarves, gloves and other outerwear and any item staff deems a security risk.
 If a coat is necessary for your personal comfort, it may be worn in the Reference Room and it must be removed for inspection by Security upon your departure.
 No coats are permitted in the Original Document Reading Area.

 Firearms or weapons of any type are not permitted.